jwworth/jakeworth/content/blog/my-development-roadmap.md

 ### UX Design

 We'll build a feature map and user flow in Whimsical, and wireframes via Sketch.
+I'm still refining my wireframes process, and to paraphrase _The Pragmatic Programmer_ chapter 21, I generally ignore:

+- Correctness: details don't have to be perfect
+- Completeness: leave off things we don't yet understand
+- Robustness: keep the design simple
+- Style: no colors, no responsive design (desktop or mobile, not both), generic typesetting

 ### UI Design

 We'll produce style concepts and a style guide via Sketch, and high-fidelity mockups via Sketch Cloud.
+Here I'm taking design and UX more seriously, staying mindful of the [Iceberg Secret][iceberg].

 ### Prototyping and Estimation